warp-build/warp/manual/src/introduction.md

 ## Features

-* Fast by default &mdash; never wait on work that didn't need to be done.
+* Fast by default.
+Every build action is cached and reused, and all builds are reproducible.
+* Ships only a single executable.
-* Built to be Extended &mdash; write new rules and toolchains in Javascript.
+* Designed to be extended.
+New rules and toolchains can be written quickly and easily in Javascript.
-* Automatic Toolchains &mdash; manage language installations per project.
+* Automatically manages language installations per project for you.

 ## Philosophy